Cobalt facts

 Uses

-Batteries are the main end use for cobalt as a cathode material.
-Electric vehicles currently dominate use, but lithium-ion batteries in cell phones and laptops also consume a sizeable quantity of global cobalt.
+Batteries are the principal end use for cobalt as a cathode material.
+Electric vehicles currently dominate use, but lithium-ion batteries in cell phones and laptops also consume a sizeable quantity of cobalt.
 Stationary energy battery storage accounts for a small but growing portion of cobalt use.

 Cobalt is also used in high-strength superalloys, mainly for aerospace applications.
 In industrial processes, cobalt is used in various metal and chemical products: